maximmax42/CustomRP-Docs/en/faq.md

 ## Questions

-### Why don't buttons work?
+### Why don't my buttons show?

 This is a bug within Discord.
-You can't see your own buttons, others can but can't click on them.
-I have no idea if Discord will fix this.
+You can't see your own buttons, but others will see them.

 ### Is this a virus?
 My antivirus/VirusTotal/etc says there's a virus.